madantamang/broadway-mean-stack/week 4 - express mvc with mongodb/README.md

 * npm install
 * You will need a Mongo instance running.
 In a new terminal window run mongod
-* npm install -g gulp
+* npm install -g gulp bower
+* bower install
 * gulp inject
 * npm start
 * browse to http://localhost:3000